cnrancher/docs/content/rancher/v2.x/cn/configuration/user-settings/node-templates/_index.md

 ---
-title: Managing Node Templates
+title: 2 - 管理主机模板
-weight: 7010
+weight: 2
 ---

 When you provision a [node pool]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools) cluster, [node templates]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/#node-templates) are used to provision the cluster nodes.
 These templates use Docker Machine configuration options to define an operating system image and settings/parameters for the node.
 You can create node templates in two contexts: